Disguiser23/ECE-143-project-Is-world-better-place/README.md

 However, we can re-do the cleaning process by running different python files for each category.

 Directly run main.ipynb.
-It will call the python files for three categories respectively.
+It will call the python files for three categories and the world map respectively.

-To generate the world map graph, run ./src/visualizations/world_map.py.

 All outputs are stored into ./output_images directory.

+Depending on the operating system used, filestrings might need to be changed from '\\' to '/'.

+Some graphs plotted by plotly express cannot be shown correctly because of the limits of github.
+You can try to click the minus sign on the page to use the nbviewer or run it on a local machine.

 ## Final Presentation
 Can be found in ./ECE_143_Is_world_better_place.pdf